-Aneurin Bevan University Health Board Cardiff Council Caerphilly Council This section is relevant for: Cardiff & Vale University Health Board Rhondda Cynon Taf Council Blaenau Gwent Council Cwm Taf University Health Board Merthyr Tydfil Council Newport Council
+Aneurin Bevan University Health Board Cardiff Council Caerphilly Council

+This section is relevant for: Cardiff & Vale University Health Board Rhondda Cynon Taf Council Blaenau Gwent Council

+Cwm Taf University Health Board Merthyr Tydfil Council Newport Council

-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region. - The rapid increase indicator was triggered at Cilfynydd during the last reporting period. - There was one sample missing from each of the sites in the region.
+- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region.
+However, the signal remained level at Cardiff Bay. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.